-These criteria are quite broad and creating shared value does not have an agreed methodology or approach to reporting on outcomes.
+This criteria is quite broad and creating shared value does not have an agreed methodology or approach to reporting on outcomes.
 Porter & Kramer appear to be comfortable with this level of openness as it is really for the company, its key business partners and stakeholders to agree on what needs to be measured and how it is reported.